Citizen Kihn

-Citizen Kihn is a 1985 studio album by Greg Kihn and the first since 1978's Next of Kihn not to be released under the Greg Kihn Band name.
-It was Kihn's first album after the dissolution of Beserkley Records and released by EMI America.
+Citizen Kihn is a studio album by the American musician Greg Kihn, released in 1985 through EMI America.
+It was his first album since 1978's Next of Kihn not to be released under the Greg Kihn Band name.
 The album reached number 51 on the Billboard Hot 200.
+The first single was "Lucky".

+Critical reception

+The Dallas Morning News deemed the album "a lackluster, unfocused pastiche of pop tunes."

 Track listing

+All songs written by Greg Kihn and Steve Wright.